pelaxa/node-red-contrib-feedparser-with-end/README.md

-node-red-contrib-feedparser-2
+node-red-contrib-feedparser-extended
 ========================

-A modified version of [node-red-node-feedparser](https://github.com/node-red/node-red-nodes/tree/master/social/feedparser)
+A modified version of [node-red-node-feedparser2](https://github.com/RayPS/node-red-contrib-feedparser-2)

+Extended the input for injection, not only for timing, but also receiving the url as payload from previous step.
-Added an input for injection, this is good for debugging the flow or a flexible interval.
+This is good for debugging the flow or a flexible interval.

 ![](screenshot.png)